-7.4.4 Transnational and Cross-Border Issues
+7.4.4.
+Transnational and Cross-Border Dimensions

 Global flows of capital, goods, people and risks increasingly mean that crimes and harms to public safety are interconnected with and interdependent upon developments that have their origins or expressions far beyond national borders.
-While crime control and responsibility for public security have been deeply inscribed within the formation, development and fortunes of the modern nationstate with its fixed territorial borders, modern crimes and insecurities cut across such territorial boundaries.
-Technological innovations - like the internet - have further broken the erstwhile territorial ties of security risks.
-The interconnected and cross-jurisdictional nature of contemporary security risk and threats has both reinforced the limited competency of the nation-state acting alone to control the flows of crime and blurred the distinctions between external and internal security.
+While crime control and responsibility for public security have been deeply inscribed within the formation, development and fortunes of the modern nation-state with its fixed territorial borders, modern crimes and insecurities cut across such territorial boundaries.
+Technological innovations - like the internet - have further broken the ties of security risks from their erstwhile territorial foundations.
+The interconnected nature of contemporary security risk and threats, which extend beyond national territories, has both reinforced the limited competency of the nation-state acting alone to control the flows of crime and blurred the distinctions between external and internal security.
 Borders and boundaries have become increasingly impermeable.

 There appears to be an increasingly profound relationship between globalised conditions and local circumstances.
-This constitutes a fundamental challenge of contemporary societies as these tendencies are uneven: whilst capital, goods and information flow across borders, politics, people and institutions designed to preserve peace and order remain decidedly local.
+This constitutes a fundamental challenge of contemporary societies as these tendencies are uneven: whilst capital, good and information flow across borders, politics, people and institutions designed to preserve peace and order remain decidedly local.
 Global and local insecurities routinely inform and interact with each other.
-On the one hand, policing and security measures designed to prevent and manage international threats demand local intelligence and responses, and on the other, the experience and salience of neighbourhood safety is informed and influenced by international trends, conflicts and developments.
+On the one hand, policing and security measures designed to prevent and manage international threats demand local intelligence and responses, and on the other hand, the experience and salience of neighbourhood safety is informed and influenced by international trends, conflicts and developments.
 Urban insecurities may have their origins in injustices and conflicts experienced both locally and/or in other parts of the world.
-As a result, both the production and mitigation of new risks lie beyond the control of the traditional authorities, such that national and municipal institutions on their own are not capable of managing security without substantial international co-operation and the involvement of private. voluntary and community level organisations.
+As a result, both the production and mitigation of new risks lie beyond the control of the traditional authorities, such that national and municipal institutions on their own are not capable of managing security without substantial international co-operation and the involvement of private, voluntary and community level organisations.